SS Storstad: Collision with RMS Empress of Ireland

-Due to the rapidity of the sinking, only 7 lifeboats were lowered from the liner.
+Due to the rapidity of the sinking, only seven lifeboats were lowered from the liner.
 Storstad stood by and assisted the survivors, lowering her own lifeboats and pulling 485 people from the ice cold waters of the river.
 Twenty of them later died from hypothermia on board the freighter.
-Another steamship, SS Lady Evelyn, came by later to help with the rescue and took the survivors to Rimouski.
-Storstad had her bow smashed in and twisted but managed to limp into the port of Montreal where she was detained.
+Another steamship, Lady Evelyn, came by later to help with the rescue and took the survivors to Rimouski.
+Storstad had her bow smashed in and twisted, but managed to limp into the port of Montreal where she was detained.

-The Canadian Pacific Railway, which owned Empress of Ireland, filed a $2,000,000 lawsuit for damages against A. F. Klaveness & Co, the owners of Storstad.
-A. F. Klaveness & Co. could not pay the $2,000,000, resulting in the Storstad itself being awarded to the CPR as recompense.
-The CPR sold the Storstad to Prudential Trust, an insurance company acting on behalf of A. F. Klaveness & Co., for $175,000.
+The Canadian Pacific Railway (CPR), which owned Empress of Ireland, filed a $2,000,000 lawsuit for damages against A. F. Klaveness & Co, the owners of Storstad.
+A. F. Klaveness & Co. could not pay the $2,000,000, resulting in the Storstad herself being awarded to the CPR as recompense.
+The CPR sold Storstad to Prudential Trust, an insurance company acting on behalf of A. F. Klaveness & Co., for $175,000.